KATE JENKS LANDRY

 • The Skull by Jon Klassen

-• The Big Bath House by Kyo Maclear and Gracey Zhang
+• Noodles on a Bicycle by Kyo Maclear and Gracey Zhang

 • Farmhouse by Sophie Blackall